mosop/global_config/README.md

 MeetsAws.region # "eu-central-1"
 ```

-Note: This overwrites the values that are initialized with environment values.
+Note: This overwrites the values that are initialized with the environment variables.

 ### Setting Values in Nested Contexts